Hong-yu-Zhang/OmniESI/README.md

-# MESI for regression tasks
+# OmniESI for regression tasks

 ## Execution templates
 For regression tasks such as kcat, Km, and kcat/Km, the basic execution templates for testing and training are as follows: